sjvignesh/sjvignesh.github.io/README.md

 # My Portfolio

-This is a portfolio website created by Vignesh using HTML, CSS, and JavaScript.
+This is a portfolio website created by me using HTML, CSS, and JavaScript.
 This website showcases Vignesh's skills and projects.
 You can access the website here: https://sjvignesh.github.io

 **Technologies Used**
  - HTML